Andy-yun-liang/Body-Performance-EDA-and-Classification-/README.md

 final_XGB_fit  = final_XGB_mod %>% last_fit(split)
 ```

-With our final model, we can now collect the results and plot the roc_auc curve and confusion matrix
+With our final model, we can now collect the results and plot the roc_auc curve and confusion matrix.
 ```r
 #collect our accuracy and roc_auc score
 final_XGB_fit %>% collect_metrics()